Ancient Rome walking tour

 What to See

-Originally, the Capitoline Hill was used to build various public buildings and temples.
+Originally, the Capitoline Hill featured various public buildings and temples.
 Most of those have been destroyed or covered during the Middle Ages and Renaissance, according with the new city plan invoked by the Popes.
 Among the old temples that once stood on the hill, along with smaller worship sites and shrines, there were the Temple of Capitoline Jupiter, the Temple of Saturn and the Temple of Concordia.

 THE PALACE OF SENATORS – Built between 1200 and 1300, the palace stands on top of the Tabularium, a building that once housed the Roman Empire’s archives.
 Today, the building is the headquarters of the Rome Municipality.
 The double flight of stairs on the front has been designed by Michelangelo.

 The old Tabularium, which offered a sound foundation for the new building, was used as municipality since 1144, which makes this place the oldest city council in the world.
-The current building was erected on the Tabularium and the ancient Temple of Veione remains.
+The current building was erected on the Tabularium and the remains of the ancient Temple of Veiove.
 The Tabularium is actually accessible from the Capitoline Museums.
 Here, you’ll see an impressive arched structure, inscriptions, statues and remains of marble ornaments and monuments, belonging to the Imperial age.

 PALAZZO DEI CONSERVATORI and PALAZZO NUOVO – The two buildings face each other, and have an almost identical structure.
 They house the Capitoline Museums.
-You can find in depth information about the Capitoline Museums by visiting this page here (LINK HERE).
 Palazzo dei Conservatori was built in 1400 and then completely renovated by Michelangelo and Giacomo della Porta, whilst Palazzo Nuovo was built by Michelangelo from scratch.
 The two buildings are connected by an underground corridor.

 THE STATUE OF THE EMPEROR MARCUS AURELIUS – Known as the emperor-philosopher, Marcus Aurelius was actually forced to spend most of his life conducting victorious war campaigns, mainly against the Gauls.
 He is one of the last (and main) exponents of the Roman Stoic doctrine.
 During his long reign (161-180 AD) this bronze statue covered in gold was erected to celebrate him, depicting the emperor both as a commander and a god.
 His right arm is lifted, as to indicate a sign of clemency, and he’s got no armor, which was probably a way to redeem a sense of prosperity and peace.